pandorabots/pb-node/README.md

 pb-node
 =======

 Pandorabots API module for Node.js.
-Please read the [documentation](http://developer.pandorabots.com/docs).
+Please read the [documentation](http://developer.pandorabots.com/docs) for further information regarding naming conventions and file types.

 You will need both a `user_key` and `app_id`, which you can register for at the [Pandorabots Developer Portal](http://developer.pandorabots.com).